LCGhit/folder_synchronization/README.md

 3) the file that logs the changes (creates file if none exists)
 4) the interval for the iteration of the script - the default unit of time is seconds, but with the flag -u it may be read as minutes (-um), hours (-uh), or days (-ud)

+For instance, calling the script from the linux command line: $ python3 synch_folders.py source/ replica/ log.log 30 -um This will synch the replica folder with the source folder every 30 minutes

 See the [open issues](https://github.com/LCGhit/folder_synchronization/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>